bshack/white-label-router/README.md

 In the example above we have set up two routes.
 The first route 'defaultRoute' is a catch all route.
 If no other routes match the current hash this is the route that will be executed.
+In this example the defaultRoute would execute for 'http://example.com' or 'http://example.com/#home' but not 'http://example.com/#page2'.

-The second route 'page2' will be executed when the hash matches exactly 'page2'.
+The second route 'page2' will only be executed when the hash matches exactly 'page2', or example 'http://example.com/#page2'.

 Next you would just require it another script file and initialize it: